kleffio/.github/README.md

 ## 📜 License

-All documentation and policy content in this repository are licensed under the **MIT License**.
+All documentation and policy content in this repository are licensed under the **APACHE 2.0 License**.
 See the [LICENSE](./LICENSE) file for details.

 ---